murthysibm/httpd-ex/README.md

 # Apache HTTP Server (httpd) S2I Sample Application
+# Sridhar is using this application for  CI/CD demo

 This is a very basic sample application repository that can be built and deployed on [OpenShift](https://www.openshift.com) using the [Apache HTTP Server builder image](https://github.com/sclorg/httpd-container).